Arterial Thrombosis

 • Triggering factors: Arterial thrombosis often arises from endothelial injury or hypercoagulability, while venous thrombosis is more commonly associated with stasis and hyperviscosity of blood.

-Understanding the intricate dance of clot formation in arteries, the unique roles of platelets, coagulation factors, and the complement system, and the key differences between arterial and venous thrombosis is crucial for developing effective strategies for prevention, diagnosis, and treatment of these potentially devastating events.
+Understanding the clot formation in arteries, the unique roles of platelets, coagulation factors, and the complement system, and the key differences between arterial and venous thrombosis is crucial for developing effective strategies for prevention, diagnosis, and treatment of these potentially devastating events.

 Disorders Related to Arterial Thrombosis